deepskystacker/DSS/Installers/README.txt

    The automatic threshold will be in the range 0.05% and 100%, and the target number of stars is ~50.

-   The new Quality value is primarily based on the average circularity ("roundness") of the stars in the image.
+   The new Quality metric is primarily based on the average circularity ("roundness") of the stars in the image.
 It is largely independent of the number of detected stars.

    The background level, to which the star detection threshold refers, is now calculated locally per 250x250 pixel square rather than globally over the entire image.
 This compensates for any background illumination gradients.

-   All light frame sorting criteria have been switched to the new Quality value instead of the Score (e.g. for stacking the best x% light frames).
+   All light frame sorting criteria have been switched to use the new Quality value instead of the Score (e.g. for stacking the best x% light frames).

    The first light frame to register will be either the first in the frame list, or the reference frame (if one was chosen).
 If auto-threshold is used, the detected threshold of this light frame will serve as the basis for the threshold search of the following frames.